Webhook Events & Integration

 }

-The shared helper used by the public payment API posts JSON with this envelope:
+The public payment API posts JSON with this envelope:

 {